Çatalhöyük: Culture

 All rooms were kept scrupulously clean.
 Archaeologists identified very little rubbish in the buildings, finding middens outside the ruins, with sewage and food waste, as well as significant amounts of ash from burning wood, reeds, and animal dung.
 In good weather, many daily activities may also have taken place on the rooftops, which may have formed a plaza.
 In later periods, large communal ovens appear to have been built on these rooftops.
 Over time, houses were renewed by partial demolition and rebuilding on a foundation of rubble, which was how the mound was gradually built up.
 As many as eighteen levels of settlement have been uncovered.

 As a part of ritual life, the people of Çatalhöyük buried their dead within the village.
 Human remains have been found in pits beneath the floors and especially beneath hearths, the platforms within the main rooms, and beds.
+Early burials feature closely related families, but burials later in the site's history feature more unrelated individuals, suggesting a change over time in the structure of households.
 Bodies were tightly flexed before burial and were often placed in baskets or wound and wrapped in reed mats.
 Disarticulated bones in some graves suggest that bodies may have been exposed in the open air for a time before the bones were gathered and buried.
 In some cases, graves were disturbed, and the individual's head removed from the skeleton.
 These heads may have been used in rituals, as some were found in other areas of the community.
 In a woman's grave, spinning whorls were recovered and in a man's grave, stone axes.
-Some skulls were plastered and painted with ochre to recreate faces, a custom more characteristic of Neolithic sites in Syria and Neolithic Jericho than at sites closer by.
+Some skulls were plastered and painted with ochre to recreate faces, a custom more characteristic of Neolithic sites in Syria and Jericho than of sites closer by.
+A sex-based divide was apparent in burial painting.
+Male bodies were decorated with cinnabar, and female bodies were associated with azurite and malachite pigment.